-For the first time, our conference will take place over a full weekend from Friday 16th - Sunday 18th February 2018.
+Our most recent conference took place over a full weekend from Friday 16th - Sunday 18th February 2018.

-As well as the main Saturday conference, which includes workshops, seminars, lunch, dinner and accommodation in the full package, we are pleased to offer two extra events for members:
+As well as the main Saturday conference, which included workshops, seminars, lunch, dinner and accommodation in the full package, we were pleased to offer two extra events for members:

 Friday 16th February - Performance Award Support Symposium.

 Sunday 18th February - Rigging training / Hawthorn visit.

 You can follow the event via our Twitter feed, using the hashtag #STSG2018.